ouspg/cloud-containers-aimodels-documentation/quickstart/README.md

 We are using Axios as it simplifies the HTTP requests using promises and error handling.
 Express.js is used as the backend framework because it is lightweight and easy to expand on.
 CORS is enabled to allow the React frontend (which is running on a different port) to communicate with the API.

-### Test the full app
+## Test the full app

-Go to the main folder, and install concurrently to test run both the backend and frontend simultaneously with ease:
+Download the KalevalaGPT dir contents, cd to the /app folder, and install concurrently to test run both the backend and frontend simultaneously with ease:

     npm install concurrently

-Then add these to the main project folder's `package.json`:
+Make sure the `package.json` contains these:

     {
     "name": "kalevalagpt",